DrMarkusReinhardt/MyAudioSpectrumAnalyzerQtPi/README.md

    The THD calculation can be parameterized (base frequency and number of overtones used in the calculation).

 ## ToDo:
-### Thread based processing:
-   Create separate threads for DTFT processing (low priority) and GUI processing (high priority) to make the GUI more reactive.

 ### Callout removal:
    Add a button to remove all existing callouts.
 Remove all existing callouts at a restart of the processing.